solomonmarvel97/jupyterhub/docs/source/rbac/use-cases.md

 3. Check which scopes are required to access the APIs
 4. Combine scopes and subscopes if applicable
 5. Customize the scopes with filters if needed
-6. Define the role with required scopes and assign to users/services/groups/tokens
+6. Define the role with required scopes and assign to `users/services/groups/tokens`

-Below, different use cases are presented on how to use the RBAC framework.
+Below, different use cases are presented on how to use the [RBAC framework](https://en.wikipedia.org/wiki/Role-based_access_control).

 ## Service to cull idle servers

 Finding and shutting down idle servers can save a lot of computational resources.
-We can make use of [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler) to manage this for us.
+**We can make use of [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler) to manage this for us.**
 Below follows a short tutorial on how to add a cull-idle service in the RBAC system.

-1. Install the cull-idle server script with `pip install jupyterhub-idle-culler`.
+1. Install the cull-idle server script with:
+`pip install jupyterhub-idle-culler`
-2. Define a new service `idle-culler` and a new role for this service:
+4. Define a new service `idle-culler` and a new role for this service:

    ```python
    # in jupyterhub_config.py